Exxon investors to prod revamped board on net zero carbon study

 “We value the input and feedback we receive from our investors, and we will continue to engage with our shareholders as we move forward,” Exxon spokesman Casey Norton said.

-Exxon has pledged to limit the pace of growth of carbon emissions that contribute to climate change, but has not agreed to net zero emissions by 2050 as rivals BP Plc (BP.L), Royal Dutch Shell (RDSa.L) and TotalEnergies (TOTF.PA) have done.
+Exxon has pledged to limit the pace of growth of carbon emissions that contribute to climate change, but has not agreed to net zero emissions by 2050 as rivals BP Plc, Royal Dutch Shell and TotalEnergies have done.

 Our Standards: The Thomson Reuters Trust Principles.